daftspaniel/stringprocess/README.md

 # stringprocess

-A library for string manipulation.
+A string library for common string operations and general text helper functions.

 ## Status